 Assembler (as): translates the assembly code into machine code, which is stored in object files.
 Linker (1d): collects object files into an executable file.

 A C++ source code file is recognized by its extension.
-We will use .cc, which is the extension recommended by GNU.
-Another commonly used extension is .cpp.

-In C++ (and in C) declarations are collected in header files with the extension .h.
+The two commonly used extensions are .cc (recommended by GNU) and .cpp.
+The source files contain definitions.
+To enable separate compilation, declarations are collected in header files with the extension .h.
 To distinguish C++ headers from C headers other extensions are sometimes used, such as .hpp or .hh.
-We will use .h.
+We will use the extension .h.